electrode-io/electrode/samples/universal-react-node/README.md

 ## Multiple Entry Points

-The `electrode-archetype-react-app` module supports multiple entry points per app.
+The `@xarc/app` module supports multiple entry points per app.
 In order to enable this feature:

 - Add an entry file in `client/entry.config.js`.